Skip to main content

 Cole On Congress

-Rep. Tom Cole (OK-04) hosts his monthly program "Cole on Congress" and visits with Rep. Joe Wilson (SC-02) to provide an analysis on the issues facing our nation.
-(July 2011)
+Rep. Tom Cole (OK-04) hosts his monthly program "Cole on Congress" and visits with Rep. Mike Simpson (ID-02) to provide an analysis on the issues facing our nation.
+(September 2011)

-WASHINGTON, D.C. – Rep. Tom Cole (OK-04) released the following statement after the voting in favor of the Budget Control Act of 2011:
+WASHINGTON, D.C. – Rep. Tom Cole (OK-04) released the following statement after the Obama White House released its latest debt plan, which calls for $1.5 trillion in new taxes: